 Your goal shouldn’t be to reach the ground.
 After your hamstrings fully lengthen, your lower back will take over the work.
 Stop lowering when you can’t push your hips back any further.

 4. You’re Focused on Moving Up and Down

-Rather than thinking about an RDL as an up and down movement, reframe it as horizontal.
-How to do it?
+Rather than thinking about an RDL as an up-and-down movement, reframe it as horizontal.
+How?
 Focus on pushing your hips back behind your ankles.
 The weight will naturally move up and down as you move back.